 The University is committed to providing a safe, supportive environment for all students.
-The Oxford Student website offers a more comprehensive view of the welfare services and resources available to our students.
+The Welfare and Wellbeing information for oxford Students offers a more comprehensive view of the welfare services and resources available to our students.

 Student health is primarily handled within colleges: your college will have a National Health Service (NHS) doctor and nurse.
 The University can also help you register with a different doctor, find an optician or dentist and get vaccinations.

 Disability advice and support